WilsonOh/pygame_space_shooters/README.md

 ------------------------------------------------------------------------------------
-# Some random pygame project I ripped off from youtube with some add ons from myself
+# Some random pygame project I ripped off from youtube with some add-ons from myself
 ------------------------------------------------------------------------------------

 ## **FEATURES**: